michael-metcalf/greenhouse/README.md

 $env:FLASK_ENV:"development"
 `

-Set the location of the app.py file
+Set the location of the app.py file.
+Make sure you are in the parent directory!!!
+This is the greenhouse folder.

 `
 $env:FLASK_APP:"be-server.app:app"